bmesuere/PhD-thesis/chapter1.md

 ![Drawing from 1756 by English naturalist Henry Baker of microscopes owned by Antoni van Leeuwenhoek.](images/ch1fig5.jpg){#fig:ch1fig5}

 With spontaneous generation off the table, it took several years before a new theory was formulated.
 In 1924, Alexander Oparin speculated that the presence of oxygen in the atmosphere prevents the formation of the organic molecules that serve as building blocks for the evolution of life.
 This led Oparin to conclude that although spontaneous generation is not possible under the current circumstances, it did occur at least once a very long time ago when atmospheric oxygen was sparse.
 He argued that in an oxygenless environment, a mix of organic compounds could indeed form by means of sunlight.
-These molecules could then cluster into more complex droplets and by merging and splitting, a sort of basic chemical evolutionary pressure that favors integrity emerges [@Oparin1953].
+These molecules could then cluster into more complex droplets by merging and splitting.
+This led to a sort of basic chemical evolutionary pressure that favors integrity [@Oparin1953].
 Even today, Oparin's theory is still used as a starting point for many origin of life theories.

-![Schematic of the experimental setup used by Louis Pasteur in his experiments on alleged spontaneous generation as published in Mémoire sur les corpuscules organisés qui existent dans l'atmosphère: examen de la doctrine des générations spontanées [@Pasteur1862].](images/ch1fig6.jpg){#fig:ch1fig6}
+![Schematic of the experimental setup used by Louis Pasteur in his experiments on alleged spontaneous generation as published in *Mémoire sur les corpuscules organisés qui existent dans l'atmosphère: examen de la doctrine des générations spontanées* [@Pasteur1862].](images/ch1fig6.jpg){#fig:ch1fig6}

 ##### Evolutionary timeline
 To better understand its origin, it is worth taking a look at the oldest known life forms.
 One of the earliest evidences of life is found in the form of stromatolites [@Garwood2012].<span class="aside">Stromatolite literally means *layered rock*.</span> Stromatolites are solid, rock-like structures that are formed by cyanobacteria, a type of aquatic bacteria that obtains energy through photosynthesis.
 Cyanobacteria can form colonies and capture sediments using a sticky, mucus-like surface layer.
 These sediments can react with water to form a thin layer of limestone.
 Over time, the limestone accumulates and forms a stromatolite [@Riding1999].
 The earliest of these geological formations that contain fossilized cyanobacteria date to over 3.5 billion years ago [@Schopf2002].
 At that time, there was almost no free oxygen in Earth's atmosphere.
 By producing oxygen as a byproduct of converting carbon dioxide and water into sugar during photosynthesis, Cyanobacteria contributed significantly to the oxygenation of the atmosphere.
 This led to the Great Oxygenation Event some 2.5 billion years ago [@Flannery2012].